fisshy/react-scroll/README.md

 > duration - time of the scroll animation

-> delay - wait x seconds before scroll
+> delay - wait x milliseconds before scroll

 > isDynamic - in case the distance has to be recalculated - if you have content that expands etc.